Integrating trueseal-sync

 Initialisation

 Construct one session per app lifecycle.
-Initialisation reads or generates the keypair from storage and begins connecting in the background.
-It returns immediately — it does not block on relay connectivity.
+Initialisation reads or generates the keypair from storage and starts connecting in the background.
+It returns immediately and doesn’t block on relay connectivity.

 A throw at init time is a developer or deployment error — bad arguments, corrupt storage, missing entitlements.
 Treat it as fatal.
-There is no meaningful recovery path.
+There’s no meaningful recovery path.

 The session is a singleton